 So, why don’t all merchants switch to crypto?
 Well, the reason is crypto’s high volatility.

 Stablecoins – immune to volatilities?

-Indeed, people always considered cryptocurrency market (or crypto market) an extremely risky and volatile environment.
+Indeed, people always considered cryptocurrency market, or crypto market, an extremely risky and volatile environment.
 So, cryptocurrencies, traditionally, were a high-risk investment.
-However, in recent times several companies introduced the so-called stablecoins, pegged to a specific currency, namely US dollar.
+However, in recent times several companies introduced stablecoins, pegged to a specific currency, namely the US dollar.
 Examples of stablecoins include USDC (US dollar coin), BUSD (Binance USD), USDT (Tether), PAX (Paxos standard token), and others.
-You can easily find them in worldcoinindex.
-These coins are pegged to US dollar rate.
-So, they do not suffer from major price fluctuations, unlike more well-known currencies such as Bitcoin or Ether.
+You can easily find them on WorldCoinindex.
+As these coins are pegged to US dollar rate, they do not suffer from major price fluctuations, unlike more well-known currencies such as Bitcoin or Ether.

-Consequently, several companies started offering saving accounts and other investment vehicles, denominated in these stablecoins.
-On these accounts they offer up to 16% of annual yield.
+As a result, these and other companies are now offering saving accounts and other investment vehicles, denominated in stablecoins.
+Annual yeald on such accounts can reach up to 16%.

-Under the current financial circumstances, it begins to make sense for a lot of people to keep their savings in stabelcoins, as opposed to US dollars.
-Some of these companies are even accepting conventional currencies, such as US dollars or euros, and still offering 8% or more of annual yield.
+Given the current financial circumstances, it makes sense for many people to keep their savings in stabelcoins, as opposed to US dollars.
+Some of these companies even accept conventional currencies, such as US dollars or euros, and still offer yields of 8% or more per annum.